-Every time you visit a health care provider, hospital, or other health care provider, a record of your visit is made.
+Every time you visit a healthcare provider or hospital, a record of your visit is made.
 This information is then collected into your health record.
 But, in most cases, a complete record of all your personal health information can't be found in any single location or in the same format.
-Keeping your own personal health record (PHR) allows you to give health care providers valuable information that can help improve the quality of care you receive.
+Keeping your own personal health record (PHR) allows you to give healthcare providers valuable information that can help improve the quality of care you receive.

 What is a PHR?

-Most health records include medication records, health history, physical exam notes, progress notes, and health care providers' orders to other members of your health care team.
+Most health records include medicine records, health history, physical exam notes, progress notes, and healthcare providers' orders to other members of your healthcare team.
 It also includes X-ray and lab reports and immunization records.

 In 2003, federal laws known as the Health Insurance Portability and Accountability Act (HIPAA) took effect to protect the privacy of health information.
 The laws also make sure that you're able to view, request changes to, and get copies collected and maintained about your health information documents.